melekmoalla/holbertonschool-validation/module2_task3/README.md

 - `make clean`: Stops the application, deletes the binary and log files.
 - `make help`: Tests the application by sending HTTP requests.
 - `make lint`: Tests the application by sending HTTP requests.
+- `make unit-tests`: Tests the application by sending HTTP requests.
 - `make integration-test`: Tests the application by sending HTTP requests.